Saur0pony/NFA_TandemRepeatsDetector/README.md

 # NFA Tandem Repeat Detector v5 + MaxRepv3

-This is the fifth version of ppatern matching which use NFA algorythm to find occurences of a tandem repeat pattern in a DNA sequence.
+This is the fifth version of pattern matching which use NFA algorithm to find occurrences of a tandem repeat pattern in a DNA sequence.
 Algorithm come from Baeza-Yates and was improved by Keikki Hyyrö and rewrite in python by Grégoire Prunier to be use in case of Tandem Repeat.
-It can be use to find Tandem repeats or CRISPR with addition of gap.
+It can be used to find Tandem repeats or CRISPR with possible addition of a gap.

-MaxRepv3 is a programme which can be use to find maximal repeat to help te get some motif to test with Tandem Repeat Detector
+MaxRepv3 is a programme which can be used to find maximal repeat which to get some pattern to test with Tandem Repeat Detector

 ## Note about the version

-This is the fifth version with lot of adds! v1 - Simply implement the NFA algorithm v2 - Try to implement a detection of tamdem v3 - go back whith spacer from 1st version of Baeza-Yates v4 - Implementation of tandem repeat detection and pattern occurence count + parallelization of process (cut sequence in smaller pieces) v5 - spacer suppression and upgrade of diferent things
+This is the fifth version with a lot of adding! v1 - Simply implement the NFA algorithm v2 - Try to implement a detection of tandem v3 - go back with spacer from the 1st version of Baeza-Yates v4 - Implementation of tandem repeat detection and pattern occurrence count + parallel processes (cut sequence in smaller pieces) v5 - spacer suppression and upgrade different things

 ## Getting Started

-The program is contain in the python script NFA_TandemRepeat_detector_v5.py
+The program is containes in the python script NFA_TandemRepeat_detector_v5.py

-onelinedfasta.py is used to transforme a fasta file which sequence is write in multiple line.
-That put all the sequence in one line under the sequence ID.
+"onelinedfasta.py" is used to transform a fasta file in which the sequence is written in multiple line.
+That put all the sequence lines in one line under the sequence ID.

-The run.sh is used to find TR of a pattern gived in argument, in a simple fasta sequence or multifasta.
+The "run.sh" is used to find TR of a pattern given in argument, in a simple fasta sequence or multifasta.

 ### Prerequisites

-This algorithm need python 3  (tested with python 3.8.5) for use with pypy like with the run.sh, the package pypy is mandatory, and must be in stable version of python (python 3.7.9)
+This algorithm need python 3  (tested with python 3.8.5) for use with pypy like with the "run.sh", the package pypy is mandatory, and must be in a stable version of python (python 3.7.9)

-Packages required for TR Detector:
+Required Packages for TR Detector:

 * multiprocessing
 * getopt